docksal/docksal/docs/blackfire.md

     ...
     ```

-4. Apply new configuration with `dsh up`
+4. Apply new configuration with `fin up`

 5. Follow instruction to install and use blackfire via a [Chrome extension](https://blackfire.io/docs/integrations/chrome).